hadrian2/RTI_Dome/README.md

 ![Image](https://github.com/hadrian2/RTI_Dome/blob/main/Design_Images_and_Code_Sippets/PCB_Layout_4.png)

-* Still need to figure out uploading code our micro.
+* Still need to figure out uploading code our micro through USB.
 Keep getting the error: “selected serial port does not exist or your board is not connected”

 ## 11/19/2021: Microcontroller troubleshooting
-* Still can't get the micro working as of now
+* Still can't get the micro programmed through USB.
-* After searching all over the internet for a solution, we found a random [reddit user's post](https://www.reddit.com/r/arduino/comments/drkoom/solved_atmega32u4_forcing_reset_using_1200bps/) that was having the same problem as us, who found this solution of installing the Arduino Micro bootloader instead of the Leonardo bootloader we had been using on another random forum page.
+* After searching all over the internet for a solution, we found a random [reddit user's post](https://www.reddit.com/r/arduino/comments/drkoom/solved_atmega32u4_forcing_reset_using_1200bps/) that was having the same problem as us, who found this solution of installing the Arduino Micro bootloader instead of the Leonardo bootloader we had been using.
 It worked lol.

 ## 11/22/2021 - 11/29/2021: Spring Break